lawndoc/mediator/README.md

 It is important to make sure each handler is using a unique connection key to avoid a race condition resulting in the wrong operator being given a shell.
 The default connection key is "CHANGE ME!!!".

-To change the connection key for *python script* usage, the connection key can optionally be supplied upon instantiation:
+To change the connection key for *Python script* usage, the connection key can optionally be supplied upon instantiation:

 *Handler class*
 ```python